tornikegomareli/Dotfiles/README.md

 - **nvim**: Configuration for Neovim, a text editor.
 - **sketchybar**: Configuration for SketchyBar, a customizable macOS menu bar.
 - **sketchybar_backup**: Backup configuration for SketchyBar.
 - **yabai**: Configuration for Yabai, a tiling window manager for macOS.
+And SKHD for managin Yabai with productive shortucts